yukiue/pdf-annot/README.md

 # pdf-annot

-Add annotations to the pdf file according to the ant file
+Add annotations to the pdf file according to the corresponding ant file

 An ant file is created by [doc-annotate](https://lsnl.jp/~ohsaki/software/elisp/doc-annotate.el).